What to see in the garden this summer

 The gardens are awash with colour this season with beautiful borders, picturesque ponds and selected spots for picnicking.

-Join us on our journey as we explore elements of Johannes Kip's 17th-century engraving to inform our planting plans - which includes the development of newly created magnificent borders on the lawn and reinstating a parterre in front of the house.
+Join us on our journey as we explore elements of Johannes Kip's 17th-century engraving to inform our planting plans - which include the development of newly created magnificent borders on the lawn and, hopefully, in time reinstating a parterre in front of the house.

 A place to relax

 The garden sits in the shadow of the main house and neighbouring St Peter's Church.
 There are plenty of inviting benches and spots to rest along the way.

 The borders along the Avenue are awash with colour this summer with a huge range of blooms and a display of lavender that brings a delicious fresh scent to the air.